The Food Stamps (SNAP) Recipient’s Guide to Getting a Free Government Cell Phone Service

-Why Get a Free Government Cell Phone?
+Why Get Free Government Cell Phone Service?

 The United States economy is improving and is on the rise.
 There is no mistaking that.
 However, there are still millions of eligible people that are still unable to make ends meet every month.
 As cell phone companies merge, and the basic cost of a cell phone with service rises, those with food stamps may not afford their cell phone anymore.

-Having a cell phone is absolutely necessary in order to get jobs, to receive medical help, and to keep in touch with friends and family.
+Having cell phone service is absolutely necessary in order to get jobs, to receive medical help, and to keep in touch with friends and family.
 We know that being able to have communication services isn’t just a want; it is a “need” in this day of age.